-The Production version of the refset will be published after the July 2017 International Edition release of SNOMED CT, provided there is no feedback requiring content changes.
+The first Production version of the refset was published after the July 2017 International Edition release of SNOMED CT.
 Subsequently it will be maintained in line with each release of SNOMED CT International Edition.

 6 Implementation

 With a very limited history of implementation of any diagnostic terms in dentistry and the fact that there are numerous different electronic dental records (EDR) system vendors worldwide using different methodologies of data structuring, databases, visualization, and workflow design, it is likely that there may be several unique and functional approaches to implementation of the GD refset.
 Additionally, the varying payment mechanisms in different countries may have different needs and set different requirements as they become more involved in obtaining and using the data.